AnjayGoel/anjaygoel.github.io/src/content/post/Myth-of-market-timing.md

 * MACD histogram > 0 or month-end

 To take things to the extreme, we've included a strategy where you magically end up investing on the exact day the index hits its lowest point for the given month.
-We'll refer to this strategy as `Month Lowest`.
-This represents the upper bound of performance within the given constraints.
+Let's refer to this strategy as `Month Lowest`.
+This represents the upper bound of performance with the given constraints.

 ### Back-testing Results